 How "infertility" is a misleading and inaccurate term.

 Beyond its harmful emotional connotations, the term "infertility" is very misleading.
 "In everyday terms, 'infertility' is taken to suggest that someone is incapable of reproducing.
 Not only is this suggestion harmful, but it is also inaccurate," says Kamperveen.

-The term "infertility" has a specific medical definition: The inability to get (or stay) pregnant after 12 months of unprotected sex, she says.
+The term "infertility" has a specific medical definition1: The inability to get (or stay) pregnant after 12 months of unprotected sex, she says.
 "But the medical definition and intent behind 'infertility' get lost in translation—psychologically, socially, and culturally."

-What's more, while nearly 9% of women in the U.S. have received a diagnosis of "infertile," Kamperveen says approximately 3% are likely to be truly infertile or sterile, according to data on people who are "nonvoluntary childless," meaning they are physically unable to have children.
+What's more, while nearly 9% of women in the U.S. have received a diagnosis of "infertile," Kamperveen says approximately 3% are likely to be truly infertile or sterile2, according to data on people who are "nonvoluntary childless," meaning they are physically unable to have children.

 Sheeva Talebian, M.D., a board-certified reproductive endocrinologist calls the word "a 'bucket' term that really does not describe the actual diagnosis."
 For that reason, she says it has "fallen out of favor among my generation of reproductive endocrinologists."

 What's more, Shah notes the diagnosis of infertility doesn't offer any specific information to the couple about what is happening with their fertility.
 For example: "Is she ovulating?
 Are the sperm healthy?
 Does she have PCOS or endometriosis that could be causing a challenge in conceiving?" she says.
 "Infertility is a 'diagnosis' that does not actually diagnose you with anything."

 What words can we use instead?

 At Kamperveen's Fertility & Pregnancy Institute, she says they have a policy against using the word "infertility."
 Instead, they say "fertility challenges."